NewKrok/Level-Up/README.md

 - etc...

 ## TODO - Adventure editor
-- Add missing preview images
+- Add missing preview images (Is it possible to generate it like the heightmap?)
 - Region editor
+- Script editor
+- Weather editor
+- Camera editor
+- Unit editor
-- Trigger editor
+- Team editor
 - Pathfinding editor
 - Define map sizes
-- Team editor
 - Possibility to change the cam view angle
 - Fix asset selection - there is a problem with colliders
 - etc...

+## TODO - Day and Night settings
+- Possibility to set the exact duration of a day

 ## TODO - Terrain editor
 - Possibility to change the layer order